gbern-tg/tg-group-profile-manager/README.md

 ## Install Steps
 ### Create and setup Slack App
 1. Create New Slack app from a manifest [here](https://api.slack.com/apps)
-2. Paste the content from [manifest.yaml](./manifest.yml)
+2. Paste the content from [manifest.yaml](./manifest.yml) and configure:
+  - test
-3. Install the Slack app to your Workspace
+4. Install the Slack app to your Workspace
-4. Retrieve the _signing secret_ from the `Basic Information` page and _bot token_ from `OAuth & Permissions` page
+5. Retrieve the _signing secret_ from the `Basic Information` page and _bot token_ from `OAuth & Permissions` page

 ### Configuration
 Please prepare the following configuration parameters (refer to the [example file](./tg-group-profile-manager.conf)):